Policies and Procedures

 Requests for contingency funds (an advance of funds on a sponsored program) are reviewed on a case-by-case basis.
 Contingency funds usually are issued to support major multiple-year awards that have already completed at least one year.
 Normally, contingency funds are approved when funds are delayed by the agency due to administrative procedures, acts of God, or additional requests from the contracting officer that must be reviewed before the release of funds from the agency.
 If N.C.
 A&T is a subcontractor to a university, funds to N.C.
 A&T could be delayed due to the administrative process at the other university.

 The Chair and Dean must support the request for contingency funds.
-The request is reviewed by the Vice Chancellor for DORED and approved by the Vice Chancellor for Business and Finance.
+The request is reviewed by the Director of Contracts and Grants and approved by the Vice Chancellor for Business and Finance.
 The Dean must provide a letter supporting the request, which includes collateral (an account where by the funds can be repaid to Business and Finance) if the funds are not released from the funding agency.
-All requests must be reviewed by DORED for adherence to internal policy and procedures.
+All requests must be reviewed by Division of Research for adherence to internal policy and procedures.

 A letter of commitment is sent from the agency to the principal investigator (PI), who then prepares a request for contingency funds.
 This request should include a letter of agreement from the agency/university that includes the funding level and start date with appropriate signatures.
-A grant administrator in the Office of Sponsored Programs reviews the request.
 Normally, an agency will not commit in writing until the official award is issued.
 N.C.
 A&T will have to assess the risk to determine liability to the University if funds are not awarded.
-The Vice Chancellor may support an advancement of funds based on knowledge of program.

 When preparing the contingency letter, the PI must include the proposed start date, an itemized list of contingency funds requested, and all payment requests on the appropriate forms.
 The contingency letter is then sent to the PI’s department Chair for approval.
 If the request is approved by the department Chair, the PI’s Dean must provide an account number where funds are committed if funds are not received from the agency/University after approving contingency funds.